Proxim Wireless Outdoor Router Protocol (WORP®)

-- Service Flow Classes (SFC) define which define priority, bandwidth, latency and jitter classification rules for different traffic types
+- Service Flow Classes (SFC) to assign priority, bandwidth, latency, and jitter classification rules for different traffic types

 WiFi Hidden Node Problem

-WiFi was designed for short range indoor applications.
-Inherent to the WiFi MAC protocol is the assumption that all clients can “hear” each other.
-With this assumption WiFi operates on a Carrier Sense Multiple Access (CSMA) Collision Avoidance technique.
-Simply put, each client device listens to the radio waves, if it does not hear another device communicating it assumes the channel is clear and begins its own transmission.
+WiFi was explicitly intended for short-range indoor applications — the assumption that all clients can “hear” each other is evident in the WiFi MAC protocol.
+WiFi operates on a Carrier Sense Multiple Access with Collision Avoidance (CSMA/CA) technique which means that each client device listens to the network and if it does not hear another device communicating, assumes the channel is clear and begins transmission.

-For outdoor networks, the assumption that all Subscriber units can hear each other is not always true.
+For outdoor networks, the assumption that all Subscriber units can hear each other is not always valid.
 It is often the case a Subscriber unit with a directional antenna and obscured by obstacles such as buildings and trees, will not “hear” the other subscriber units.
-As a result multiple Subscriber units will attempt to access the wireless medium at the same time, causing interference with each other, resulting in a large number of re-transmissions and having a large impact on network performance.
+As a result, multiple Subscriber units can attempt to access the wireless medium at the same time, causing interference with each other, resulting in a large number of re-transmissions and having a significant impact on network performance.

-The Proxim WORP® protocol avoids the re-transmission problem by using the Base Station units as a single point of control over all communications in the wireless channel.
-A Subscriber unit will not transmit data unless the BSU gives it permission resulting in no collisions and no re-transmissions.
-For outdoor networks this centralized control is critical to ensuring optimized network performance.
+The Proxim WORP® protocol avoids the re-transmission problem by using the Base Station as a single point of control over all communications A Subscriber unit cannot transmit data unless the BSU gives it permission resulting in no collisions and no re-transmissions.

 WORP® - Connecting the Internet of Things